Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

 ## CmdletDeprecationMarkerAttribute

-This attribute marks a cmdlet for deprecation
+This attribute marks a cmdlet for deprecation.

 ### Usage

-When there is a replacement cmdlet for the one that is being deprecated :
+#### When there is a replacement cmdlet for the one that is being deprecated :
 ```cs
 [CmdletDeprecationMarker("Get-SomeObjectA", "Get-SomeObjectC")]
 [Cmdlet(VerbsCommon.Get, "SomeObjectA"), OutputType(typeof(Foo))]